Second World War at Sea series

-Second World War at Sea is a game series produced by Avalanche Press covering naval combat during World War II.
+Second World War at Sea is a operational and tactical wargame series produced by Avalanche Press covering naval combat during World War II.
 The series is based on Avalanche Press' Great War at Sea.
 The two series share many features although they are separate both from a rules standpoint and a scale standpoint (see SOPAC below).
+Carriers dominate surface combatants in the Pacific games though the system covers the latter in slightly more detail.

 Game Mechanics

 The SWWAS series simulates World War II naval combat using a dual operational/tactical system with the following characteristics: